 Inmates shall be supplied with three (3) well-balanced meals per day.

-Medical, Dental, and Mental Health services are provided for the inmates at the jail.
+Medical, Dental, and Mental Health services are provided for the inmates at the correctional facility.
 The inmates are required to fill out a health request form for all inmate initiated medical requests.
 The inmates shall be charged a medical fee for certain medical services provided.
 An inmate may not be denied medical or dental care due to insufficient funds.

 Gyms are provided for the inmates according to the scheduled times, unless an inmate is restricted.